 Bacon-loving dads will flip for this salty and sweet Father's Day dessert, and you'll love how easy it is to make.
-The trick to this decadent three-ingredient dessert is brushing the thick-cut bacon with caramel sauce before baking.
+The trick to this decadent three-ingredient dessert is brushing the thick-cut bacon with caramel sauce before baking it.

 - Bake Dad's favorite cupcakes and let cool.

-- Fill a pastry bag with green frosting, and using a small tip, create a patch of "grass" on each cupcake.
+- Fill a pastry bag with green frosting, then use a small tip to create a patch of "grass" on each cupcake.

-- Dip doughnut holes in melted candy coating, and use decorating frosting to draw the appropriate design on each ball.
+- Dip doughnut holes into melted candy coating, then use decorating frosting to draw the appropriate design on each ball.